opensearch-project/project-website/_community_members/ljeanniot.md

 # The short name is used to identify related pieces of content in the site.
 For example it is used in the "authors" array of blog posts, and it is used in the "presenters" array for OpenSearch Conference sessions to identify who is speaking.
 # The format for existing values is not normalized.
 In some cases it is "first-initial-of-first-name" + "last-name", or matching a GitHub username, or something all together random.
 What is important is that it is unique within the system.
-short_name: "bgamble"
+short_name: "ljeanniot"

 # The member's full name, or otherwise meaningful preferred name.
 It is used in the templates for presenting content authors as well as the name of conference speakers.
-name: "Ben Gamble"
+name: "Lucas Jeanniot"

 # The path to the community member's photo.
-photo: "/assets/media/community/members/bgamble.png"
+photo: "/assets/media/community/members/ljeanniot.png"

 # Used as the level 1 page header text.
-primary_title: 'Ben Gamble'
+primary_title: 'Lucas Jeanniot'

 # Used as the document title displayed in the browser title bar.
-title: 'OpenSearch Project Community Member: Ben Gamble'
+title: 'OpenSearch Project Community Member: Lucas Jeanniot'

 # Breadcrumbs specification.
 # The community icon is expected.
-# The breadcrumbs path structure is Communit -> Members -> Ben Gamble's Profile.
+# The breadcrumbs path structure is Communit -> Members -> Lucas Jeanniot's Profile.
 breadcrumbs:
   icon: community
   items: